axxeerick/Axxe_website/content/authors/admin/_index.md

   url: "https://sociology.osu.edu/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a graduate student in Ohio State's Sociology department.
-I am affiliated with its Institute for Population Research.
+I am affiliated with the Institute for Population Research.

 interests:
 - Inequality and education